a16z/ai/src/docs/guides/dl-app.md

-# Tutorial Part 2: Adding AI to Our iPhone App
+# Code Part 2: Adding AI to Your Mobile App

 If you've arrived here from Part 1 of the tutorial, you have a TensorFlow model.
 Now let's add AI superpowers to our iPhone app by retaining the model with our own data and connecting the trained model to our iPhone app.